MichelDucartier/ada-jekyll/index.md

 layout: post
 title: Unraveling the connections between actors and characters in movies
 subtitle: Brought to you by the Advanced Data Arsonists
+background: '/assets/img/MIP.png'
 ---

 ## Introduction

 Movies, they're not just projections on a wall, they're emotional odysseys.
-Each scene, a heartbeat; every line, a thrill.
+Each scene is carefully planned; every line is ingeniously written.
 The film industry isn't merely a storyteller, it's a maestro of the grand symphony of creativity and tradition, innovation and nostalgia.

 Perched on the shoulders of the [original paper](http://www.cs.CMU.edu/~ark/personas/) paper, we're taking a deep dive into the cinematic psyche.
 With a more nuanced lens, we're out to uncover if actors wear their characters like well-fitted gloves, repeatedly slipping into familiar roles, or if they're chameleons, constantly changing hues. (refine at the end to say what we did exactly)